US-Iran talks over Tehran's nuclear program won't take place after Israel's surprise attack

 "If (Iranian Supreme leader Ayatollah Ali) Khamenei continues to fire missiles at the Israeli home front — Tehran will burn,” Defense Minister Israel Katz said.

-Prime Minister Benjamin Netanyahu, who has made the destruction of Iran’s nuclear program his top priority, said that “what they have felt until now is nothing compared to what they will feel under the sway of our forces in the coming days.”
+Prime Minister Benjamin Netanyahu, who has made the destruction of Iran’s nuclear program his top priority, said Israel's strikes so far are "nothing compared to what they will feel under the sway of our forces in the coming days.”

 In what could be another escalation if confirmed, semiofficial Iranian news agencies reported an Israeli drone struck and caused a “strong explosion” at an Iranian natural-gas processing plant.
 It would be the first Israeli attack on Iran’s oil and natural gas industry.
-Israel did not immediately comment.
+Israel's military did not immediately comment.

 The extent of damage at the South Pars natural gas field was not immediately clear.
 Such sites have air defense systems around them, which Israel has been targeting.